 Technically, assignment to Schedule I also implies a high potential for abuse, of which addiction is a key element, but addiction potential does not always correlate so well with scheduling.
 Nicotine, for example, is considered even more addictive than cocaine, but it is not a Schedule 1 substance.
 On the other hand, cannabis (marijuana) is not thought to be addictive, yet it is in Schedule I. And so, as with marijuana, there has been a movement to have hallucinogens rescheduled to a category, such as Schedule II or III that would enable prescription of the drug for specific conditions.

-Two years ago, in a fascinating and extensive New Yorker story, The Trip Treatment, Michael Pollan highlighted the experience of Patrick Mettes, a cancer patient who volunteered for a clinical trial using psilocybin to alleviate “existential distress” of patients for whom no cure was in sight.
+In a fascinating and extensive 2015 New Yorker story, The Trip Treatment, Michael Pollan highlighted the experience of Patrick Mettes, a cancer patient who volunteered for a clinical trial using psilocybin to alleviate “existential distress” of patients for whom no cure was in sight.
 Pollan noted how researchers had investigated LSD for treatment of depression, autism, psychotic illness, obsessive-compulsive disorder, alcoholism, and a host of other mental conditions prior to the mid 1960s when LSD entered the counterculture as a recreational drug.
 Investigators reported some encouraging results, but study designs and data analysis tended to be low quality.
 This meant that there was hope, but no good evidence for a benefit.
 But such reports should have put hallucinogens on the radar screen for more comprehensive research and eventually clinical trials.

 Over the past couple of decades, there has been a revival of such clinical goals, but Pollan pointed out a major red flag aside from the Schedule I status of LSD and other hallucinogens.
 Namely, they would not make profitable pharmaceuticals, so few would be inclined to invest, were the drugs rescheduled.
 The reasons are two-fold.
 First, LSD cannot be patented since it has already been discovered.
 Second, the few studies that have been conducted suggest that we are talking about treatments that might require only one or two doses, total, over a patient’s life.
 Compare that with a new selective serotonin re-uptake inhibitor (SSRI) that must be taken every day for weeks before it even begins to work against depression or anxiety, and then must be continued until replaced with another treatment.
 Or, compare it with a pro-erectile drug like Viagra, where the number of pills purchased correlates with the amount of sex that the user wishes to have.
 The prospects for large clinical trials of hallucinogens look grim, even if their legal status changes.